 In this stage they are really starting something.
 It is the stage of the establishment of a certain project, a certain task.
 They are just about to cross the threshold, to open the door, to cross the bridge.
 They have made the decision to have a go at something.
 The terms associated with this stage are grounding, empowering, founding, forging, establishing.

-When they have finally started a project they are amazed that it is actually happening, and that there is nobody who is stopping them or saying that they must do it differently.
+When they have finally started a project they are amazed that it is actually happening and that there is nobody who stops them or says that they must do it differently.
 And they are even doing it right!
 It is much easier than they thought.
-They might not be able to see all the implications yet, but at least it’s working.
-They are really surprised: ‘is this all there is to it?’
+They might not be able to see all the implications yet but at least it is working.
+They are really surprised: “Is this all there is to it?’
 But the future is still veiled in a kind of mist.

-But what will they find at the other side?
+But what will they find on the other hand?
 Should they go on?
-Isn’t it a bit too dangerous to enter into foreign territory?
-They start to get unsure, thinking they won’t be able to handle it.
-They can’t foresee what is going to happen and how it will look in the future.
+Is it not a bit too dangerous to enter into foreign territory?
+They start to get unsure, thinking they will not be able to handle it.
+They cannot foresee what is going to happen and how it will look in the future.
 There might be some problems just around the corner that will prove to be too much.
-They can make mountains out of molehills until they are sure that they won’t be able to cope.
+They can make mountains out of molehills until they are sure that they will not be able to cope.
 That makes them very indecisive.
-They know what they want but they don’t dare to go there all by themselves.
-They can’t rely on their talents because they don’t know them well enough; they have never been put to the test yet.
+They know what they want but they do not dare to go there all by themselves.
+They cannot rely on their talents because they do not know them well enough, they have never been put to the test yet.

 This dilemma may keep them stuck in the initial stage of a project.
-They don’t really abandon it, but they don’t persevere either.
+They do not really abandon it but they do not persevere either.
 They are always stuck in the beginning of something, always on the point of choosing.
-They only do things by halves, they don’t go the whole way.
+They only do things by halves, they do not go the whole way.
 We could imagine the situation of someone getting into a boat: one foot is already on board and the other foot is still on land.
-He wants to start his journey, but he is torn in two.
+He wants to start his journey but he is torn in two.
 He has to make a choice.
-You can’t have your cake and eat it.
+You cannot have your cake and eat it.

 DD Stage 3: has not started anything officially yet, he is still looking around without obligation.
 In stage 4 a definite choice has been made, there is a real commitment.

-DD Stage 2: is also unsure of himself but he hasn’t made a choice yet.
-He hasn’t even got the notion that he could do something about this whole situation himself.
+DD Stage 2: is also unsure of himself but he has not made a choice yet.
+He has not even got the notion that he could do something about this whole situation himself.